-(c) At least 90 PDPs in the content area of the license or in pedagogy, with no less than 60 PDPs in or related to the content area of the educator's primary license.
+(c) At least 15 PDPs in the content area of the license.

-(2) Educators working in Massachusetts public schools must obtain initial approval of their professional development plans pursuant to 603 CMR 44.04 (1) within three months of issuance of the license to be renewed.
+(d) At least 15 PDPs in pedagogy.

-(3) Educators shall obtain final approval of their plans from their supervisors, pursuant to the provisions of 603 CMR 44.04(3).
+(2) A minimum of 10 PDPs must be earned in a topic to count the PDPs toward license renewal.

-(4) A minimum of 10 PDPs must be earned in a topic to count the PDPs toward license renewal.
+(3), Professional development plans must include an additional 30 PDPs for each license that an educator renews in addition to the Primary License, with at least 15 PDPs in the content area(s) of any additional license(s) to be renewed.

-(5) Professional development plans must include an additional 30 PDPs in the content area of any additional license to be renewed.
+(4) Additional requirements for the teacher of the deaf and hard of hearing (American Sign Language/Total Communication) license: a passing score on a test of sign language proficiency approved by the Department.

-(6) Additional requirements for the teacher of the deaf and hard of hearing (American Sign Language/Total Communication) license: a passing score on a test of sign language proficiency approved by the Department.
+(5) Additional requirements for the school nursing and speech, language, and hearing disorders teacher licenses: possession of the relevant registered nurse or speech language pathologist license in good standing.

 44.07: Inactive and Invalid Licenses